joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 If your WordPress installation is in a subfolder of your main domain (as with my site: joerivanveen.com/blog) and you point your domains to that subfolder (as you probably should), you need to take an extra step for this to work.

-Create a subfolder with the same name as your blog, in this case 'blog', copy the index.php file from your main folder to that subfolder, and change the reference to the wp-blog-header.php file to the correct location.
+Create a subfolder with the same name as your blog, in this case ‘blog’, copy the index.php file from your main folder to that subfolder, and change the reference to the wp-blog-header.php file to the correct location.

-So if your blog is in my-site.com/news, you have to create a subfolder 'news' in your subfolder 'news': my-site.com/news/news and put the index.php in that second deepest folder: my-site.com/news/news/index.php
+So if your blog is in my-site.com/news, you have to create a subfolder ‘news’ in your subfolder ‘news’: my-site.com/news/news and put the index.php in that deepest folder: my-site.com/news/news/index.php

 In the index.php file you have to change the line: